Not the plant you're looking for? Search over 300,000 plants

 dahlia [Happy Single Flame]

 Has an upright to spreading habit, with very dark foliage and abundant flowers held well above, to 80cm.
-Flowers are fiery red with yellow petal bases and hold their colour well.
-Disc dark red with bright yellow anthers
+Flowers are fiery red with yellow petal bases and hold their colour well and have a central dark red disc with bright yellow anthers

 Other common names